 The world is getting older and people are living for longer.
-Individuals generally have not saved enough during their working lives, underestimating their outgoings in retirement, life expectancy and the cost of care.
+Individuals often underestimate their outgoings in retirement, life expectancy and the cost of care.
 Many pensioners will need to rely increasingly on alternative sources of finance to fund this 'savings gap'.
 The over 60s in the UK are estimated to have some £1.4 trillion of housing equity and we expect increasing numbers of retirees to use this equity to supplement their retirement income.

-We have a suite of de-risking solutions from LGIM's active fixed income, multi-asset and liability driven investment (LDI) strategies up to LGR's longevity insurance and bulk transaction options which we can offer to our clients.
+We offer DB pension schemes de-risking investment solutions at every stage of their scheme's life cycle.
+Our pension derisking capabilities include matching scheme liabilities and assets using LDI solutions and longevity risk management.
 To be competitive in this environment you need integrated asset management strength, LDI capability and longevity expertise.
 You need capital and you need a track record of effective execution.
-Having these skill sets will continue to set Legal & General apart.
+Legal & General is the only company globally to offer all these de-risking solutions.
 This comprehensive product capability is matched by almost 30 years of experience in the bulk sector.